joshyattridge/Picture_Book_Generator/README.md

 ## KDP Compatibility

 - The generated PDFs use 300 dpi pages measuring 8.5×8.5 inches.
 - Cover images are automatically expanded to include bleed.
-You can add the book title directly in your artwork, as no text overlay is added.
+The back panel is on the left and the front panel on the right of the PDF spread.
+- The script draws the full title on the front cover and on the spine when the book has 100 pages or more.
 - Font sizes are scaled for 300 dpi pages so text remains clear when printed.
 - Please review KDP's latest guidelines for any additional requirements before uploading.